Our current campaigns

 Banning LGBTIQA+ conversion practices

-Equality Tasmania supports survivors of conversion practices who seek to end these practices.
+Equality Tasmania campaigns alongside survivors of conversion practices to end these practices in Tasmania.
 We do this through

 – arranging meetings with decision-makers